shrideio/shoebox/README.md

 $ sudo cat $REPO_ROOT/src/git/.env
 ```

-If needed to rerun the script for a specific service, it can be done by running the associated bash script in the service source subdirectory as follows,
+If needed to rerun the script for the specific service, run the associated bash script in the service source subdirectory as follows:

 ```
 $ sudo $REPO_ROOT/src/[service-name]/[service-name]_containers_setup.sh $SHOEBOX_ROOT $YOUR_DOMAIN